Q: What is the procedure for filing a Notice of Appeal?

 A: No. Stipulations are not accepted by the Appellate Division First Department for the initial filing of the brief and record.
 A formal motion must be made.
 After the brief and record are filed with Note of Issue and the appeal is placed in a term of the court, a stipulation will be accepted for further extensions of time.

-Q: When filing the record and brief, can the Pre-Argument Form be printed in place of a Statement Pursuant to CPLR 5531?
+Q: When filing the record and brief, can the Pre-Argument Statement be printed in place of a Statement Pursuant to CPLR 5531?

 Q: What are the page limits for filing briefs in the Appellate Division First Department?